Coming up with helpful early childhood science lessons can be difficult.

 Finish up these early childhood science lessons with a read aloud of a book about scientists, such as “What is a Scientist” by Barbara Lehn.
 Ask children to discuss whether they learned anything new from the book, as well as how the book connected to what they did in the rest of the lesson.

-Lesson Plans for Early Childhood
+This post is part of the series: Lesson Plans for Early Childhood

 This series includes several lesson plans for early childhood teachers, including introductory lessons on science and math.